MicrosoftEdge/MSEdgeExplainers/SyntheticModules/designDoc.md

 ## Introduction

 The following document proposes an implementation of [Synthetic Module Records](https://heycam.github.io/webidl/#synthetic-module-records) (originally propsed by [here](https://github.com/tc39/proposal-javascript-standard-library/pull/44) by Domenic) in Chromium.
 Also proposed is an implementation of [CSS Modules](https://github.com/w3c/webcomponents/issues/759) and [JSON Modules](https://github.com/whatwg/html/pull/4407) using Synthetic Module Records.
+It is expected that Synthetic Module Record will be used to support additional future module types as well, e.g. [WebIDL Modules](https://github.com/heycam/webidl/pull/675).

 At a high level, the changes are:
 - Introduce a `SyntheticModule` type in V8 to implement Synthetic Module Records in the ES module graph.